edelstone/actionverb.com/core-beliefs.md

 change in the world will never slow down.
 It's our responsibility to continue to evaluate how our products compete in the marketplace and to evolve them to stay up to date.

+**We believe that in many ways, the UX is the product.** A feature is no good if nobody can find it or use it.
+We commit to having great UX and design that is both beautiful and functional.

 ## On Open Source